 - Transaction data such as order details, payments, inventory, etc.

-Every time a user visits your store, they’re requesting your site content, which is mostly static and doesn’t change much.
-But when they’re placing an order, they’re making a dynamic request.
+Every time a user visits your store, they request your site content, which is mostly static and doesn’t change much.
+But when they place an order, they make a dynamic request.

 If you don’t optimize your store’s database, it may take too long to process these requests.
 Ultimately, a slow server response time leads to a slow website.
 Hence, you must clean up and optimize the database by removing unnecessary junk.

-Here are 6 ways to speed up and fine-tune your WooCommerce database.
+Apart from the optimizations Kinsta runs for you, here are 6 ways to speed up WooCommerce and fine-tune your database:

 Delete Old Revisions

 If your WooCommerce store has been up for quite a while, its pages, posts, and products will be filled with old revisions.
 It’s time to clean these up.

 The easiest way to do it is with the plugin WP Rocket.

 Limit the Number of Revisions Stored